Geonovum/OAPIF-PDOK-INSPIRE/Results.md

 #### RQ 4:predefined download for High5 PDOK

-In this case predefined download is considerated the same as the bulkdownload (requirement 6), but it could also be a subset.
+In this case predefined download is considered the same as the bulk download (requirement 6), but it could also be a subset.
 Predefined download was not difficult to implement, because we easily referred to the existing Atom feed download services via https://api.pdok.nl/geonovum/oaf/v1_0/collections?f=html with https://geodata.nationaalgeoregister.nl/inspireadressen/extract/inspireadressen.zip, which contains the INSPIRE harmonized GML.
-Additionaly there is a geopackage link (https://s3.delivery.pdok.nl/public/geonovum/addresses.gpkg), but that is not required for INSPIRE.
+Additionally there is a geopackage link (https://s3.delivery.pdok.nl/public/geonovum/addresses.gpkg), but that is not required for INSPIRE.

-#### RQ 5:Geojson for High5 PDOK
+#### RQ 5:GeoJSON for High5 PDOK

-1. It was expected that much time would be needed for the mapping to json if this mapping was not available.
+1. It was expected that much time would be needed for the mapping to GeoJSON if this mapping was not available.
 This was one of the reasons for using addresses, because for this theme, this work had already been done: https://github.com/INSPIRE-MIF/2017.2/blob/master/GeoJSON/ads
-2. We need a centralized establishment of json schema's for all the INSPIRE feature types, otherwise member states will all do this in their own way and we will never reach the goal of INSPIRE to be able to do cross boarder mapping.
+2. We need a centralized establishment of GeoJSON schema's for all the INSPIRE feature types, otherwise member states will all do this in their own way and we will never reach the goal of INSPIRE to be able to do cross boarder mapping.
 3. We could consider leaving out the empty fields, or use an option not to show them

 #### RQ 6:bulk download for High5 PDOK